codekulturbonn/espocto/README.md

 ## Games

 There are ~100 games from [the CHIP-8 archive](https://johnearnest.github.io/chip8Archive/) in "vendor/chip8Archive/roms".
 Put them in an SDcard in directory "/chip8".
 Also, put file "chip8.txt" in the root directory of this SDcard.
 This file is created from "chip8Archive/programs.json" with a small Python script.

+## The Board

+The ESP32-2432S024C is one of the _Sunton_ branded yellow ESP32 boards with a display.
+It is an even smaller and cheaper sibbling to the _[Cheap Yellow Display](https://github.com/topics/cheap-yellow-display).
+I have attached a rechargable battery ([3,7V 3000mAh LiPo Akku](https://amzn.to/3uwWGVx) - affiliate link) and a small speaker ([Adafruit Mini-Lautsprecher, oval, 8 Ohm, 1 Watt (3923)](https://amzn.to/3I1CT3r) - affiliate link) to their respective JST 1.25 connectors.